 Additionally, it improves your skin elasticity as well, making your skin young and full of energy for the long term.

 However, what is barley tea’s side effect?

-Compared to beer or other barley drinks from flour, barley tea doesn’t have heavy side effects.
+Compared to barley drinks from flour, barley tea doesn’t have heavy side effects.
 Regardless, extra care is still necessary before you consume barley tea.